lustre-labs/lustre/pages/guide/03-side-effects.md

 Well what does managed effects mean, exactly?
 In Lustre, we expect your `init`, `update`, and `view` functions to be [_pure_](https://github.com/lustre-labs/lustre/blob/main/pages/hints/pure-functions.md).
-That means they shouldn't perform side effects like making a HTTP request or writing to local storage: we should be able to run your functions 100 times with the same input and get the same output every time!
+That means they shouldn't perform side effects like making an HTTP request or writing to local storage: we should be able to run your functions 100 times with the same input and get the same output every time!